 - Round mirror: Wayfair | Amazon | Urban Outfitters (same mirror)

-- Tall white vase (right side): Crate & Barrel
+- Tall vase: Crate & Barrel (newer version of mine)

 - Lanterns (similar): West Elm | Crate & Barrel